Save the Date for Online Event Series: Magnifying Open Science

 Open Engagement with societal stakeholders is one of the four pillars of the UNESCO Recommendation on Open Science.
 The Berlin University Alliance Participatory Research Map maps over 90 projects in which researchers collaborate with societal stakeholders.
 With the Participatory Research Map, we not only want to increase the visibility of participatory research but also explore how different stakeholders and research modes contribute to open science and open knowledge generation.

-In this event, we will present the results of our analysis and discuss with participants how we can collaboratively contribute to magnifying openness in engaging with societal stakeholders.
+We will discuss the needs, possibilities and challenges of monitoring societal engagement from different angles, and we also like to engage with the audience and discuss how we can collaboratively contribute to magnifying openness in engaging with societal stakeholders.

 Explore the Participatory Research Map: https://quest-participatory-research-map.charite.de/